 — Nick Bandura

-Mostly rolling hills with some steeper sections.
+This run is along mostly rolling hills with some steeper sections.
 There are many opportunities to get close to the water for some great photos.

 Features: Fall Colors — Spring — Wildlife